Unleash/unleash/website/docs/topics/concepts/what-is-a-feature-flag.md

 ### Release flags

 - **Purpose**: Manage the deployment of new or incomplete features.
-- **Benefits**: Risk mitigation, incremental development and testing of features.
+- **Benefits**: Risk mitigation, incremental development and testing of new features.
 - **Lifespan**: Short-lived; a few weeks or months depending on the feature's scope.

 Release flags enable teams to integrate code into the mainline without immediately exposing it to all users.
 This practice supports continuous integration and delivery by always keeping the main branch deployable.
 They allow for incremental development and testing of features in production without impacting the entire user base, thereby enhancing stability and reliability.